 The Supervisory Board has four committees, which lay the groundwork for the plenary Supervisory Board.
 If it is permitted by law and laid down in the procedural rules of the Supervisory Board, decision-making powers may in individual cases be delegated by the Supervisory Board to these committees.
 The Chairman of the Supervisory Board chairs all the committees with the exception of the Audit Committee.
 The committee chairmen report back to the Supervisory Board on the work of their committees, doing so at the first plenary Supervisory Board meeting following the committee meeting.

-The Standing Committee, which comprises three shareholder representatives and two employee representatives, advises the Supervisory Board in particular on the appointment and removal of members of the Executive Board and on decisions regarding the remuneration system for the Executive Board, including the terms and conditions of employment contracts, pension contracts and any other contracts pertinent to the remuneration of Executive Board members, and the total remuneration of individual Executive Board members.
+The Standing Committee, which comprises three shareholder representatives and two employee representatives, advises the Supervisory Board in particular on the appointment and dismissal of members of the Executive Board and on decisions regarding the remuneration system for the Executive Board, including the terms and conditions of employment contracts, pension contracts and any other contracts pertinent to the remuneration of Executive Board members, and the total remuneration of individual Executive Board members.
 Moreover, the Standing Committee is responsible for approving transactions with Executive Board members and related parties, as well as for approving other activities of the Executive Board members, especially the holding of positions on supervisory boards and comparable boards of business entities that are not part of The Linde Group.
 It also provides advice on long-term succession planning for the Executive Board and reviews the efficiency of the work of the Supervisory Board on a regular basis.
-After preparatory work by the Standing Committee, the full Supervisory Board discusses the results of the efficiency review, identifies improvements that can be made and stipulates appropriate measures.

 The Audit Committee similarly comprises three shareholder representatives and two employee representatives.
 It lays the groundwork for the decisions of the Supervisory Board regarding the adoption of the annual financial statements and the approval of the Group financial statements, taking account of the auditors reports, and makes arrangements with the auditors.
 It supports the Supervisory Board in the execution of its supervisory duties and monitors, in particular, the accounting process and the effectiveness of the internal control system, risk management system and internal audit system, as well as the statutory audit.
 It also deals with compliance issues.
 The Executive Board also discusses the interim and half-year financial reports with the Audit Committee prior to publication.
 The Audit Committee also makes a recommendation to the plenary Supervisory Board regarding the proposal for the election of the company’s auditors.
-The Chairman of the Audit Committee, Dr Clemens Börsig, is an independent financial expert and, in common with Professor Dr Ann-Kristin Achleitner and Dr Manfred Schneider, has specialist knowledge and many years experience of financial reporting and the application of accounting principles and internal control systems.
+In common with the member of the Audit Committee Professor Dr Ann-Kristin Achleitner, the Chairman of the Audit Committee, Dr Clemens Börsig, has specialist knowledge and many years experience of financial reporting and the application of accounting principles and internal control systems.

 The Nomination Committee comprises the Chairman of the Supervisory Board, the Second Deputy Chairman of the Supervisory Board and one other shareholder representative.
 It makes recommendations to the Supervisory Board on proposed candidates for the election of shareholder representatives at the Annual General Meeting.